Computers Physically Isolated From Public Network’s Can Still Be Hacked By Cell Phones

 Air-gapped computers are isolated from public networks, physically and technically, to prevent hacking over the internet, but if the computers are not enclosed in Faraday Rooms to block RF emissions, they may not be safe enough.

-The research team has discovered how to use software that modifies the CPU firmware and uses the air gapped computer as a cellular transmitting antenna.
-GSMem malicious software uses electromagnetic waves form cell phones to receive and infiltrate small bits of data, like password security keys and codes, and with a small footprint it can be difficult to detect.
+The research team has discovered how to use software that modifies the CPU firmware and uses the air-gapped computer as a cellular transmitting antenna.
+GSMem malicious software uses electromagnetic waves from cell phones to receive and infiltrate small bits of data, like password security keys and codes, and with a small footprint, it can be difficult to detect.

 Article: “Amy Jones | HCTA”